 Understand the challenges facing women across the world today and learn how you too could make a difference as we continue to strive for gender equity.

 This event was held at the University of Sydney on Wednesday 7 March 2018.
+There is no podcast for this event.

 - Debra Eckersley is a Board member – UN Women NC Australia and a partner in PwC’s People and Organisation team, responsible for the leadership and delivery of a wide range of human resources consulting assignments.
 She is the lead partner for gender equality and Workplaces of the Future, championing diversity and inclusion throughout PwC including the introduction of 'all roles flex', gender pay equity, family violence support and achievement of their partner admission diversity targets.